About this Toolkit

 Why does it matter?

-• Global human rights and migration governance are increasingly contested.
-The rise of authoritarian tendencies challenges established norms and restricts civil society, while also weakening existing frameworks and cutting necessary funding across the board.
+• Global human rights and migration governance are increasingly contested, as rising authoritarianism challenges established norms, restricts civil society, and weakens funding across frameworks.

 Where is reform possible?

 • Geopolitical tensions limit prospects for reform.
-Global migration frameworks will likely remain forums for discussion rather than action, with states prioritising minilateral and bilateral cooperation.
-Meanwhile, UN human rights mechanisms face pushback but continue to uphold existing standards.
+Global migration frameworks will remain forums for discussion, with states prioritising minilateral and bilateral cooperation.
+UN human-rights mechanisms face pushback but hold the line on existing standards.

 What can the EU do about it?